 When claiming a violation of academic freedom, Faculty have the right to pursue redress via available institutional means, including, but not limited to, grievance procedures set forth in the CBA.

+Add a sentence on student procedure (with dept chair + other faculty + deans office?).

 The CSUSM campus community shares the responsibility to maintain, encourage, promote, and protect academic freedom, ensuring that it is not compromised by censorship, fear of reprisal, institutional discipline, or outside interference.
 It is the joint duty of the Administration and the Academic Senate to actively sustain and defend academic freedom in the domains of teaching, research, service, and all aspects of institutional academic matters and shared governance.
 In this manner, CSUSM will be able to fulfill its educational mission in the service of its students, the residents of California, and the common good.